HMS Iphigenia (1891): History

 Along with a number of other ships of her class, as she became obsolete as a cruiser she was converted at Chatham Dockyard into a minelayer.
 This work was completed by August 1907.
 She was then based at Dover and Sheerness.
 In 1917 she was in use as a depot ship in the White Sea as part of the British North Russia Squadron.

 Along with HMS Intrepid and HMS Thetis she was selected to be used as a blockship during the Zeebrugge Raid.
-She was sunk at the entrance to the Bruges Canal to try and prevent it being used by German U-Boats.
+She was sunk at the entrance to the Bruges Canal to try to prevent its use by German U-boats.
 She was subsequently broken up when the canal was cleared.